 IMS FORTH - University of California, Berkeley Lecture Series, 2021

-The Institute for Mediterranean Studies (IMS) of the Foundation for Research and Technology-Hellas (FORTH) in colloboration with the Deptartment of History and the Institute of European Studies of the University of Berkeley are launching a series of lectures for the research in history undertaken in both establishments to enhance communication, knowledge and exchange of ideas.
+The Institute for Mediterranean Studies (IMS) of the Foundation for Research and Technology-Hellas (FORTH) in collaboration with the Department of History and the Institute of European Studies of the University of California, Berkeley are launching a series of lectures for the research in history undertaken in both establishments to enhance communication, knowledge and exchange of ideas.
 The lectures of 2021 will start with the presentation of the four ERC projects carried out by the research groups of IMS-FORTH.
 The Institute for Mediterranean Studies (IMS) based in Rethymnon, Crete, was founded in 1986 and it is one of the 8 Institutes of the Foundation of Research and Technology-Hellas (FORTH).
 It is the only Institute of FORTH dedicated to research in Humanities and the implementation of science and technology in cultural heritage.

 Monday 25 January 2021, 20:00 PM Athens